JAJ1985/JAJ1985/README.md

 I am employed as a Data Engineer, building and maintaining pipelines that unify operational data, support financial forecasting, and feed enterprise reporting systems.
 My role blends DBA responsibilities with analytics and emerging AI/ML applications.

 ## Academic Path
-- B.S. in Computer Science (in progress)
+- B.S. in Computer Science
 - Pursuing graduate studies in Data Science and Machine Learning, with a planned PhD focus on **quantum machine learning** and **quantum data engineering**.

 ---